-The Eyring Materials Center (formerly known as the LeRoy Eyring Center for Solid State Science) provides academic and industry researchers with open access to advanced facilities and equipment for materials characterization; surface, optical and structural analysis; and high-resolution electron microscopy.
-The center supports materials analysis across a broad range of scientific disciplines, including physics, chemistry, biological sciences, earth and space sciences, and engineering.
+The Eyring Materials Center (formerly known as the LeRoy Eyring Center for Solid State Science) provides academic and industry researchers with open access to advanced facilities and equipment for materials characterization, surface, optical and structural analysis, elemental composition, and high-resolution electron microscopy.
+The center supports materials analysis across a broad range of scientific disciplines, including physics, chemistry, life sciences, earth and space sciences, environmental sciences, and engineering.

-We have a four-decade legacy of training researchers on our electron microscopes and other analytical tools.
-Materials scientists who trained at ASU are now running analytical, characterization, and imaging laboratories in academia, government, and industry around the world.
+We have a nearly five-decade legacy of training researchers on our electron microscopes and other analytical tools.
+Materials scientists who trained at ASU are now running analytical, characterization, and imaging laboratories in academia, government, and industry worldwide.

 Industry users access our instruments for corporate R&D in microelectronics, aerospace, medical electronics, energy, personal care, automotive, life sciences, and other industries.
 Contact us about industry rates for one-time use or learn about our Industrial Associates Program.